Welcome to our new website!

 Fine, Michelle, Torre, Maria Elena, Boudin, Kathy, & Wilkins, Cheryl.
 (2021).
 Participation, power, and solidarities behind bars: A 25-year reflection on critical participatory action research on college in prison.
 In P. M. Camic (Ed.), Qualitative research in psychology: Expanding perspectives in methodology and design (pp. 85–100).
 American Psychological Association.

-Foster, V (2007).
+Foster, Victoria (2007).
 Ways of knowing and showing: Imagination and representation in feminist participatory social research.
 Journal of Social Work Practice, 21(3): 361-376.

 Francisco-Menchavez, Valerie, and Ethel Tungohan (2020).
 "Mula sa masa, tungo sa masa, from the people, to the people: Building migrant worker power through participatory action research."
 Migration Letters 17, no. 2: 257-264.